 We are an artificial intelligence-enabled in vitro diagnostics company, focused on optimizing clinical management of kidney disease to drive improved patient outcomes and lower healthcare costs.
-KidneyIntelX, our first-in-class diagnostic platform, employs a proprietary artificial intelligence-enabled algorithm that combines diverse data inputs, including validated blood-based biomarkers, inherited genetics and personalized patient data from electronic health record ("EHR") systems, to generate a unique patient risk score.
+KidneyIntelX, our first-in-class diagnostic platform, employs a proprietary artificial intelligence-enabled algorithm that combines diverse data inputs, including validated blood-based biomarkers, inherited genetics, and personalized patient data from electronic health record ("EHR") systems, to generate a unique patient risk score.
 This patient risk score enables prediction of progressive kidney function decline in chronic kidney disease ("CKD") allowing physicians and healthcare systems to optimize the allocation of treatments and clinical resources to patients at highest risk.
 CKD affects approximately 37 million individuals in the United States, significantly impacting their quality of life and, according to the United States Renal Data System's 2019 Annual Data Report, resulting in Medicare spending of over \$120 billion per year.
-In response to this substantial kidney disease care.
+In response to this substantial kidney disease burden, a U.S. Presidential Executive Order on Advancing American Kidney Health was issued in July 2019 to support change in kidney disease care.
 We believe we are well-positioned to help meet this urgent medical need with KidneyIntelX, a laboratory developed test, initially indicated for adult patients with type 2 diabetes and existing CKD, which is referred to as diabetic kidney disease ("DKD").
-KidneyIntelX has already been granted a common procedural terminology ("CPT code"), national Medicare pricing and a positive coverage determination from a regional, private physician-led health insurance payor.
+KidneyIntelX has already been granted a common procedural terminology ("CPT code"), national Medicare pricing and positive coverage determinations from regional private insurance payors.
 Further, it has been granted breakthrough device designation from the U.S. Food and Drug Administration (the "FDA").
-Building on these significant reimbursement and regulatory milestones, we believe our population health-based business model, which includes partnerships with healthcare systems, such as Mount Sinai Health System, will help facilitate commercial adoption of KidneyIntelX in the United States.
+Building on these significant reimbursement and regulatory milestones, we believe our population health-based business model, which includes partnerships with healthcare systems, such as Mount Sinai Health System, will help facilitate commercial adop